adrienjoly/adrienjoly.github.io/README.md

 - Some people think that I am cold.
 In reality, I just look very serious when I think, and I tend to think a lot.
 If I look cold while you're talking to me, it does not mean that I'm mad at you or that I don't care.
 It means that I'm actually listening and reflecting on what you're saying.
 - As an introvert, I need more alone time than most people to recharge and prepare for interactions with others.
 Indeed, I can easily feel uncomfortable when I face an unexpected situation in a social setting.
 - In conferences and meetups, I prefer giving a talk than attending one.
 Probably because it feels less awkward for me to know that, if people come talk to me, there's a higher chance that we discuss the topic I was presenting, rather than small talk.
 - My Bryers Miggs personality types is one of the rarest: INTJ.
-I like to think of it as a poisonous gift.
+I like to think of it as a cursed gift.

 ### What are my favorite things to work on